 Forde Abbey Gardens

-Open every day over the Easter Bank Holiday weekend from 30th March to 2nd April, 10am – 4pm. – Normal admission charges apply (£10 adults and £5 children for the gardens).
+Normal admission charges apply (£12.50 adults and £5 children for the gardens).

 Indoor or Rainy Days Out

 If you are planning a day out in Seaton, children can enjoy the lovely large play park nearby (just by the Seaton Jurassic car park) or try the fun Jurassic themed adventure golf (crazy golf to me!) at Seafield Gardens near the clock tower.
-The seafront esplanade is perfect for an easy walk.
-There are more details about Seaton on the town’s website here.
+Explore the lovely independent shops and the seafront esplanade is perfect for an easy walk.
+There are more details about Seaton on the my recent guide to the town.

-Other attractions in Dorchester include the Dinosaur Museum, The Tutankhamun Exhibition, the Teddy Bear Museum and Terracotta Warriors.
+In Dorchester enjoy the Dinosaur Museum, The Tutankhamun Exhibition, the Teddy Bear Museum and Terracotta Warriors.
 You can by a special Gold Pass – 5 attractions for the price of 2 which sounds like pretty good value.

 Town Mill Lyme Regis